lawrancej/CompilerDesign/index.rst

 \#\#\# What is a deterministic finite automaton?

+A deterministic finite automaton (DFA) always has a unique transition.
+A transition is a move from one state to another.
+In a DFA transitions are represented using a transition table.

 \#\#\# How to convert an NFA to a DFA?

 \#\#\# What is the derivative of a regular expression?